1-866-PR4LAWYERS (1-866-774-5299)

 ###

-Attorney Tanya Hobson-Williams Available to Comment on the Late Dancer/DJ Stephen “tWitch” Boss Not Leaving a Will before His Death
+Attorney Tanya Hobson-Williams Available to Comment on the Late Singer Aretha Franklin Not Leaving a Will before Her Death

-JAMAICA ESTATES, NEW YORK — Attorney Tanya Hobson-Williams of Hobson-Williams, P.C. is available to comment on how Stephen “tWitch” Boss died intestate, or without a will, and how his wife is filing for half of his estate.
+JAMAICA ESTATES, NEW YORK — Attorney Tanya Hobson-Williams of Hobson-Williams, P.C. is available to comment on how singer Aretha Franklin died intestate, or without a will, how her sons fought over control of her estate and the jury’s recent decision of which set of instructions written on paper by Ms. Franklin could be considered a valid will.

 Ms. Hobson-Williams concentrates her practice in elder law, estate planning, Medicaid planning and guardianships.
 She is currently representing and advising celebrity clients in estate and guardianship matters.